virto-network/website/docs/whitepaper.md

 ### 3.3 Valor

-A lightweight runtime that allows composing plugins to create *decentralizable APIs*, that is, HTTP based APIs that Web 2 developers are familiar with and have extensive support across all kinds of platforms.
+A lightweight application runtime that allows composing community developed services that run in a community's infrastructure or fully decentralized in a user's device.
+One big focus of the runtime is to allow developers to use technologies the are already familiar with(e.g. HTTP based APIs) and have extensive support across all kinds of platforms.
 Due to the portability of the runtime and keeping applications' state in decentralized storages (i.e. blockchain, Matrix homeservers, IPFS), said APIs can be run unchanged in the user devices, including web browsers, making it an excellent Web 3 development